 The state of Ohio requires a minimum of a 60-hour master's program for licensure.
 The MFC/T program is a 63-hour program.
-Students may accrue more than 63 semester hours if they schedule electives or need to take more than two terms of internship or wish to take elective courses not required.
-Courses typically follow a set schedule that is followed year-to-year; however, course times and days are subject to change or cancellation if there is low enrollment.
+Students may accrue more than 63 semester hours if they schedule electives or need to take more than two terms of internship.
+Courses typically follow a set schedule that is followed year-to-year; however, course times and days are subject to change or cancellation\if there is low enrollment.
 Always check the online course schedule.
-Please speak with your advisor to plan a semester-tosemester schedule.
+Please speak with your advisor to plan a semester-to-semester schedule.